 Services our Sacramento business attorneys provide for day-to-day business operations:

 - Filing Required Statements of Information;

 - Various Other Daily Business Operational Needs.

 We typically handle daily business operations on an hourly basis.
 Clients set up a retainer that is placed in a trust account.
 Our business attorneys deduct from the trust account based on the hourly rate and the work performed for the client.
 A retainer allows our clients to call day and night to discuss their legal needs.

 The first step most businesses take after deciding on an idea is to begin drafting their business plan.
 A business plan breaks down the key elements of the business.
 Generally, it will include information on the company, market analysis, services to be provided, information on the management, implementation strategy, financial plans, and other related information.
 The modern trend is to avoid drafting business plans or to draft brief plans; however, if an entrepreneur is seeking funding from a bank or a private offering, a business plan is a necessity.
 Our startup attorney will always recommend a business plan or, at the very minimum, a cash flow statement projecting the first few years of operations.

 Our attorneys have reviewed and drafted a great deal of business plans.
 Their experience handling business plans from several different industries has provided them with a unique understanding that benefits our clients.
-If you’re an entrepreneur looking to start a business, our startup attorneys will be able to provide sound advice and we invite you to contact our law office to set up a free meeting.
+If you’re an entrepreneur looking to start a business, our startup attorneys will be able to provide sound advice and we invite you to contact our law office to set up an initial meeting.